 Babbitt Police Officers:

-Police Chief / D.A.R.E.
-Officer Chad Loewen has been with the Babbitt Police Department since 1993.
-He is also an EMT and former Fireman, and has received a life saving commendation award.
+Police Chief Chad Loewen has been with the Babbitt Police Department since 1993.
+He is also a D.A.R.E.
+Officer, EMT, former fireman, and a Minnesota DNR snowmobile and ATV safety instructor.
+Chief Loewen has received a life saving commendation award.

 Officer Loewen was recently honored in Washington D.C. at an event sponsored by the Foundation for a Drug Free World.
 Loewen was one of 6 people selected in the United States to receive the 2014 Drug Free Hero Award which was presented by Congressman Rick Nolan.
 Each year, Drug Free Hero Awards are presented to individuals who have utilized and implemented The Truth About Drugs educational materials and programs at a grassroots level to impact their communities by educating youth on the dangers and pitfalls of drugs.

 Jon Shenett has been a full-time officer with the Babbitt Police Department since 2007.
-Officer Shenett is an EMT and has received a life saving commendation award.
+Officer Shenett is an EMT and Minnesota DNR snowmobile and ATV safety instructor.
+Officer Shenett received a life-saving commendation award in 2012.

 Todd Heikkila has been a full-time officer with the Babbitt Police Department since 2004.
-He is trained as an EMT and fireman.
+He is trained as an EMT, fireman, and Minnesota DNR snowmobile and ATV safety instructor.

-Bernie Mettler is a part-time officer with the Babbitt Police Department and has 25 years of law enforcement experience.
-Officer Mettler is employed full-time as a deputy with the St. Louis County Sheriff's Department and holds the rank of Sergeant.
-He is also trained as a fireman.
+Cody Loewen is a part-time police officer with the Babbitt Police Department and began his law enforcement career in 2013.
+He is employed full-time as a police officer with the Hibbing Police Department and is trained as a Minnesota DNR snowmobile and ATV safety instructor.

-Dennis Koponen is a part-time officer with the Babbitt Police Department and has 22 years of law enforcement experience.
+Dennis Koponen is a part-time officer with the Babbitt Police Department and began his law enforcement career in 1992.
 He is trained as an EMT and fireman, and has received a life saving commendation award.
-Officer Koponen is employed full-time with the Ely Police Department.
+Officer Koponen is employed full-time as a Sergeant with the Ely Police Department.

-Adam Borchert is a part-time officer with the Babbitt Police Department and also works full-time as a Lake County Deputy.
-He has 9 years of law enforcement experience.
+Adam Borchert is a part-time officer with the Babbitt Police Department He bagan his law enforcement career in 2003 and works full-time as a Lake County Deputy.

 The Babbitt Police Department participated in the "Shop with a Cop" program which is sponsored by the Walmart Foundation each year.
 Officers are paired up with youth ages 6-12 and given a $100 gift card to spend at participating Walmart stores.
 This year the program was able to fund 13 children from across the Iron Range.
 Babbitt Officer Charles Wulff accompanied a student who took part in the event on December 8th in Hibbing.
 Together the two were able to pick out gifts for the students family.